Sunday 18th May 2025

 Marshalling

 All crews must be in the marshalling area 20 minutes before the start of their division.
-Crews will marshal on the towpath side of the river downstream of the Plough.
+Crews will marshal on the towpath side of the river from the start downstream from the Plough.
 Numbered boards will indicate the marshalling positions of crews.

 Racing

-- The race course will be a mile run from the Plough in Fen Ditton to the site of the former Penny Ferry pub.
+- The race course will be a mile run from the Plough in Fen Ditton to the Winter League finish line before the Green Dragon bridge.

 - Crews must row downstream and spin at Bites Bait lock before returning to the pre-start position.